dl1bz/pihpsdr-desktop/README.md

 ## CHANGES in my version against the version of DL1YCF

 **Be aware:** In the Screen-Menu of piHPSDR you need to select at minimum **"VFO bar for 1280px windows"** or higher !
 Don't use lower settings, otherwise you will get a few problems to display some of my changed GUI elements correctly !
+As I said before, this version is optimized for larger screens, but NOT for small screens < 1280px X 800px!

 1. change the work-directory from